wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 === WP Easy Paypal Payment Accept ===
-Contributors: Ruhul Amin, Tips and Tricks HQ
+Contributors: Tips and Tricks HQ, Ruhul Amin
 Donate link: http://www.tipsandtricks-hq.com
 Tags: Paypal payment, Accept payment for services or product, PayPal donation, wordpress paypal, paypal for wordpress, paypal plugin for wordpress, paypal integration, paypal, buy now, payment, currency, Requires at least: 3.0
-Tested up to: 3.8.1
+Tested up to: 3.9
-Stable tag: 3.7
+Stable tag: 3.8
 License: GPLv2 or later

 Easy to use Wordpress plugin to accept paypal payment for a service or product or donation in one click